 In Medieval Europe, Raspberries were considered both medicinal and nutritional.
 Their juices were also used in paintings and in the illuminated religious manuscripts.

-When settlers from Europe came to America, they found Native Americans already utilising and eating raspberries.
-Due to the nomadic nature of this culture, berries were dried for preservation and ease of transportation.
-Settlers also brought cultivated raspberries that were native to Europe with them to the new colonies.
+When Europeans came to the Americas, they found Indigenous people already utilising and eating raspberries.
+Due to the nomadic nature of some cultures, berries were dried for preservation and ease of transportation.

 The fruit and leaves of the Raspberry bush have an extremely long history of human consumption that stretches all the way back to prehistoric times.
 Archaeological evidence shows that Palaeolithic cave dwellers ate raspberries and this delectable fruit has been a part of the human diet ever since!

-Whilst the Raspberry was prized for its sweet, juicy red fruit, the leaves were highly valued for their medicinal properties – especially for problems that affected the fairer sex.
+Whilst the Raspberry was prized for its sweet, juicy red fruit, the leaves were highly valued for their medicinal properties – especially for problems that affected women.
 Teas, tisanes and tinctures prepared from the leaves have been extensively used to ease menstrual cramps, aid in childbirth, promote lactation and much more.

 Raspberry Leaf Tea